TANF is one of Illinois’ cash assistance programs that provides temporary financial assistance for pregnant women and families with children.

 - Have a plan for becoming self-sufficient and follow it.

 How much money you get from TANF in Illinois largely depends upon your family’s income and size.
-Illinois’ benefit for a family of three has increased from $432 to $520 a month effective October 2018.
-This will be the state’s first increase in over a decade.01
+Illinois’ benefit, tied to 30 percent of poverty, increased from $520 to to $533 a month for a family of three.

 You may apply for TANF in person at a local DHS Family Community Resource Center (FCRC) that serves the area where you live.
 Use the DHS Office Locator to help find the nearest center.